Koverse/connections-documentation/flags.rst

 Review Flags
 ============

-- Click on the Flags tab
-  - You will be brought to a page of flags filtered by Pending, sorted by Date
 - Click on the pending flag you want to review
 - Follow one of the below workflows depending on the decision to dismiss or approve a flag